 If you STAY with your same employer, you can take more maternity leave straight away (meaning that you don’t have to wait 12 months after returning to fall pregnant again).
 If you start with a NEW employer, though, you’ll have to wait for those 12 months to elapse.

-Paid Maternity Leave – What Am I Entitled To?
+Paid Maternity Leave in Australia– What Am I Entitled To?

 There are 4 payments that we will discuss in this article.
 These are Parental Leave Pay, Newborn Upfront Payment and Newborn Supplement, Dad or Partner Leave and Employer Funded Maternity Leave.
 You cannot receive Parental Leave Pay and Newborn Upfront Payment and Newborn supplement for the same child.